2sic/oqtane-theme-2shine-bs5/readme.md

 <img width="100%" src="https://raw.githubusercontent.com/2sic/oqt-theme-2shine-bs5/main/docs/assets/logo.svg">

-# Oqtane Theme with Bootstrap5 for Designers
+# Oqtane Theme Template for Designers

+> &nbsp;
+>
-> The only Oqtane Theme for Professional Designers
+> ## The only Oqtane Theme for passionate designers
+>
+> &nbsp;

-This theme is made especially for professional designers who wish to create awesome looking solutions (especially web sites) using Oqtane.
+This theme template is made especially for passionate designers who wish to create awesome looking solutions using Oqtane.

 ## Magic for Designers